FHSU Athletic Training Program

 The Program: Freshman students gain valuable experience

-while observing the certified staff and athletic training program
+while observing licensed athletic trainers and athletic training

-students in the athletic training rooms at Gross Memorial Coliseum
+students in the athletic healthcare facilities at Gross Memorial Coliseum

 and Lewis Field.
 Students accepted into the program (Sophomores)

-will be required to complete six (6) continuous semesters of athletic
+will be required to complete six (6) semesters of athletic

 training clinical assignments.
 These assignments are arranged by

-the athletic training education program director.
+the athletic training education program director or his designee.
 Students are expected to

-arrange their schedules so that they will be able to attend all
+arrange their schedules so they will be able to attend all

 clinical assignments.
 Athletic training students at Fort Hays State